larabros/elogram/docs/overview.rst

 Reporting a security vulnerability
 ----------------------------------

-We want to ensure that Instagram-SDK is secure for everyone.
+We want to ensure that Elogram is secure for everyone.
 If you’ve discovered a security vulnerability, we appreciate your help in disclosing it to us in a `responsible manner`_.